aendie/SFalmanac-Py3/README.md

 PATCH1: Sun SD added to Lunar Distance tables when appropriate

+**UPDATE: Aug 2022**

+The 'fancyhdr' LaTeX package is now used to format header and footer lines on a page.
+This is a more professional solution with added features.
+Footer lines now contain left-, center- and right-justified text.

+BUGFIX (solved here and in PyPI sfalmanac 1.9):
+Previously execution could hang when aborting a multiprocessing task (in nautical.py or eventtables.py) on entering Ctrl-C to kill all processes.

 ## Requirements

 &emsp;Most of the computation is done by the free Skyfield library.